Stargazing in Utah: Zion's Dark Skies in May

-We welcome May with some interesting notes.
+Whether you are interested in astrophotography, exploring the galaxy or finding the darkest skies in Utah for stargazing, we welcome May with some interesting notes!
 The European Space Agency’s Jupiter Icy Moons Explorer mission, JUICE, has made a successful launch.
 It will now embark on an 8 year journey, traveling to our solar system’s biggest planet, and revealing information on Jupiter’s many icy moons.

 Spring in the northern hemisphere is known by many as the ‘galaxy season’.
 Many of the best galaxies in our night sky are located in the constellation Virgo, our harvest queen, which is rising with the coming of spring and ready to show off all her treasures.
 Below is the Sombrero galaxy (left) and the Whirlpool galaxy (right), two of the most famous galaxies in our skies.
 They are wonderful examples of edge-on and face-on viewing perspectives.